MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-cordova/index.md

 downloads:
   - name: Download Cordova project
     url: https://github.com/MobileFirst-Platform-Developer-Center/PushNotificationsCordova/tree/release80
-weight: 3
+weight: 4
 ---
 ## Overview
-Before iOS and Android Cordova applications are able to receive and display push notifications, the the **cordova-plugin-mfp-push** Cordova plug-in needs to be added to the Cordova project.
+Before iOS and Android Cordova applications are able to receive and display push notifications, the **cordova-plugin-mfp-push** Cordova plug-in needs to be added to the Cordova project.
 Once an application has been configured, MobileFirst-provided Notifications API can be used in order to register &amp; unregister devices, subscribe &amp; unsubscribe tags and handle notifications.
 In this tutorial, you will learn how to handle push notification in Cordova applications.

 > **Note:** In the release, authenticated notifications are **not supported** in Cordova applications due to a defect.
 However a workaround is provided: each `MFPPush` API call can be wrapped by `WLAuthorizationManager.obtainAccessToken("push.mobileclient").then( ... );`.
 The provided sample application uses this workround.